 He has published books and several articles in peer-reviewed journals and collective volumes.
 He is the editor for the Publications of the second Congress, O Καθεδρικός Ναός Αγίου Ιωάννου 355 χρόνια, Ministry of Education, Church of Cyprus Theology School, 5 Μay 2017.
 He is also editing the Proceedings of third Congress, 150 ΧρόνιααπόταεγκαίνιατουΚαθολικούτουΑποστόλουΑνδρέαΚαρπασίας, Ministry of Education, Church of Cyprus Theology School, 3-4 November 2017.
 He is a member of the Open University advisory committee responsible for the “History of Cyprus” Module.
 He was a member of a team of Architects and Archaeologists which undertook the restoration of St. Mary’s Armenian Church (14th ce.); the project was awarded with the Europa Nostra 2015.

-Dr Anastasia Angelides is visiting lecturer at the Theological School of the Church of Cyprus.
-She teaches English for Theology undergraduate students.
-She works as a literature teacher in secondary Education.
-She has participated in numerous international conferences and coordinated student mobility European Programs.
-She is currently translating and editing Victorian poetry.
+Dr Karolina Lambrou is a visiting lecturer at the Theological School of the Church of Cyprus, where she teaches English for Theology to undergraduate students.
+She also works as an English teacher at the State Institutes of Further Education.
+She has worked in the publishing industry for many years, in Cyprus and the U.K. She has presented her work in numerous international conferences and publications.

 Father Socratis Andreou holds a PhD in Theology from the Theological School of the Aristotle University of Thessaloniki.
 He is scientific associate of the Theological School of the Church of Cyprus and teaches a spring semester elective course, entitled “Topics of Ecclesiastical Linguistics and Patristic Theology”.